onomono-design/2025-05-11-XR-PLAYER/README.md

 ### Audio-Video Sync

+The player uses advanced synchronization techniques:

+1. **Predictive Sync**: For minor drift, the player adjusts video playback rate instead of seeking
+2. **Hard Sync**: For major drift (>1 second), the player performs a hard seek
+3. **Throttled Updates**: Sync operations are limited to prevent performance issues

-The player attempts to keep audio and video in sync by monitoring time differences.
-If sync issues occur, try:
+If sync issues persist, try:

-1. Converting the video to a more widely supported format/codec
+- Converting the video to a more widely supported format/codec
-2. Reducing video resolution or bitrate
+- Reducing video resolution or bitrate
-3. Ensuring both audio and video files can be streamed properly
+- Ensuring both audio and video files can be streamed properly

+### Performance Issues

+If experiencing poor performance:

+1. **Video Quality**: Use a lower resolution/bitrate video file
+2. **Mobile Optimization**: Ensure the PERFORMANCE settings in script.js are properly tuned
+3. **Browser Support**: Some browsers have better WebGL and video performance than others
+4. **Device Capability**: Some older devices may struggle with 360° video playback

 ## Usage Example